Degassing of waters

 The degassing solution

-Special degassing methods can therefore be used to remove the two gases, oxygen and carbon dioxide, from the water or to reduce them to below the respective required residual concentrations (guaranteed value to be complied with).
+Special degassing methods can therefore be used to remove gases from the water or to reduce them to below the respective required residual concentrations (guaranteed value).

-The guaranteed value is defined as the remaining quantity of oxygen or carbon dioxide that continually reaches or undershoots degassing in the middle of a longer operational stage.
+The guaranteed value is defined as the remaining quantity of oxygen or carbon dioxide that continually reaches or undershoots degassing.

 Process for degassing